 Figure 1 shows the implication ordering of logical terms in the form of a lattice diagram.

 Figure 1.
 Conjunctive Term z, Taken as Predicate

 One thing needs to be stressed at this point.
-It is important to recognize that the conjunctive term itself — namely, the syntactic string “spherical bright fragrant juicy tropical fruit” — is not an icon but a symbol.
-It has its place in a formal system of symbols, for example, a propositional calculus, where it would normally be interpreted as a logical conjunction of six elementary propositions, denoting anything in the universe of discourse that has all six of the corresponding properties.
-The symbol denotes objects that may be taken as icons of oranges by virtue of bearing those six properties.
-But there are no objects denoted by the symbol that aren’t already oranges themselves.
-Thus we observe a natural reduction in the denotation of the symbol, consisting in the absence of cases outside of oranges that have all the properties indicated.
+It is important to recognize the conjunctive term itself — namely, the syntactic string “spherical bright fragrant juicy tropical fruit” — is not an icon but a symbol.
+It has its place in a formal system of symbols, for example, a propositional calculus, where it would normally be interpreted as a logical conjunction of six elementary propositions, denoting anything in the universe of discourse with all six of the corresponding properties.
+The symbol denotes objects which may be taken as icons of oranges by virtue of their bearing those six properties in common with oranges.
+But there are no objects denoted by the symbol which aren’t already oranges themselves.
+Thus we observe a natural reduction in the denotation of the symbol, consisting in the absence of cases outside of oranges which have all the properties indicated.

 The above analysis provides another way to understand the abductive inference from the Fact and the Rule to the Case The lack of any cases which are and not is expressed by the implication Taking this together with the Rule gives the logical equivalence But this reduces the Case to the Fact and so the Case is justified.